oliviaisarobot/coding-cheatsheets/Ruby/rails.md

 `sudo chown -R $USER:$USER .`

+Note: if you are running Docker for Windows, the files are created under your current username!

 ### 2.1.
 Database

 the database configurations are stored in `config/database.yml`, its contents need to be replaced